Markovian Quantum Neuroevolution for Machine Learning: more numerical results for classifying handwritten-digits and SPT states

+The MNIST dataset consists of two-dimensional gray-scale images ($28\times 28$ pixels) for handwritten digits from $0$ through $9$, here we display four gray-scale images for digits 1, 4, 7 and 9 from MNIST dataset in Fig.~\ref{fig:digits}.

+In the classification of handwritten-digit images in the MNIST dataset, the MQNE algorithm outputs a quantum circuit with fitness (accuracy) 97\% at the sixth generation, whose structure is explicitly shown in Fig.~\ref{fig:circuit-MNIST}.

 In the main text, we also consider a quantum machine learning task of classifying SPT states.
 We use two strategies to train the generated quantum classifiers at each generation.
-Firstly, we randomly choose the initial variational parameters when training the generated quantum classifiers at each generation, our results are plotted in the main text.
-The MQNE algorithm outputs a quantum circuit (with $67$ variational parameters) with fitness $100\%$ at the tenth generation.
-The corresponding path for this circuit on the directed graph reads $ [4257 \rightarrow 3329 \rightarrow 1474 ... \rightarrow 6180\rightarrow 4257 \rightarrow1441] $.
+Firstly, we randomly choose the initial variational parameters for single-qubit rotation gates when training the generated quantum classifiers at each generation, our results are plotted in the main text.
+The MQNE algorithm outputs a quantum circuit (with $46$ variational parameters) with fitness $100\%$ at the third generation.
+The corresponding path for this circuit on the directed graph reads $ [6687 \rightarrow 1665 \rightarrow 2177 \rightarrow 2401 \rightarrow 4899 \rightarrow 3042 \rightarrow 4901] $.
 In Fig.~\ref{fig:SPT1-Training}, we plot the average accuracy and loss for both the training and validation datasets as a function of the number of epochs during the training process.

-Secondly, we fix initial parameters during the training process, the results are shown in Fig.~\ref{fig:SPT2-Evolution}.
-The MQNE algorithm outputs a quantum circuit (bearing $77$ variational parameters) with fitness $99\%$ at the eighth generation.
-The corresponding path for this circuit on the directed graph reads $ [4257 \rightarrow... \rightarrow 1372\rightarrow 1608 \rightarrow 3945 \rightarrow 1034]$, In Fig.~\ref{fig:SPT2-Training}, we plot the average accuracy and loss for both the training and validation datasets as a function of the number of epochs during the training process.
+Secondly, we fix initial parameters for single-qubit rotation gates during the training process, the results are shown in Fig.~\ref{fig:SPT2-Evolution}.
+The MQNE algorithm outputs a quantum circuit (bearing $54$ variational parameters) with fitness $100\%$ at the fourth generation.
+The corresponding path for this circuit on the directed graph reads $ [6687 \rightarrow 3649 \rightarrow 3173 \rightarrow 737 \rightarrow 1798 \rightarrow 60 \rightarrow 1217 \rightarrow 4905 \rightarrow 1826]$, In Fig.~\ref{fig:SPT2-Training}, we plot the average accuracy and loss for both the training and validation datasets as a function of the number of epochs during the training process.